 Harry and Jack were walking towards General Hammond's office, both wondering what the summons had been about.
 Dr. Harlow had arrived and was working with Sam and Janet to find a cure, so they were both hopeful that this would be good news.
 After they knocked and had been told to come in, Jack stuck his head around the door.
 "You wanted to see me sir?"
 Harry noticed Orion was already in the office, his face stony and unreadable.
 General Hammond jerked his head to the other side of the room, disdain on his face at whatever he was indicating.
 Harry and Jack both turned that direction and identical scowls crossed there face.
 "Oh for cryin' out loud.
 What the hell is he doing here?"

 Harry though, had smirked as he noticed the insignia on the man's uniform.
 Seemed that what Dr. Weir had told him about the repercussions from the Tollan incident were true.
-"Easy Jack, let's see what Lieutenant Colonel Maybourne wants."
+"Easy Jack, let's see what Major Maybourne wants."

 Jack grinned as Maybourne fumed.
 Maybourne got his emotions under control, then stood and offered a salute to Jack.
 "Colonel O'Neill."